2023 - 2026 ESC Memorandum of Understanding: Article 11: Union Rights and Security

-Effective July 1, 2019, after one year of service, a represented employee in the bargaining unit may contribute up to twenty-two (22) hours per year of accrued compensatory time off or vacation hours.
+After one year of service, a represented employee in the Bargaining Unit may contribute up to twenty-two (22) hours per year of accrued compensatory time off or vacation hours.
 A contributor must have 80 hours vacation balance after contribution.
 There is no compensatory time off minimum balance.
 Represented employees may donate up to a total of one hundred twenty-five (125) hours of accrued vacation and/or compensatory-time-off- hours to the union release time bank each fiscal year.
 Donations must be made in minimum one (1) hour increments and shall be used before County- provided Union release time.
 Donations shall be irrevocable.

 The Union shall normally request Union Business Release Time four (4) business days in advance of the release date.
 The Union and the County agree that issues will come up where four (4) business days advance notification is not possible.
 The Union will make every effort to notify the County as soon as possible and consider department operations when designating employees for Union Business Release Time in these situations.
 For any requests for Union Business Release Time, the Union shall specify in the request whether the time to be used will be paid time (which shall be subtracted from the Union Business Release Time Bank) or unpaid time.